daywalker90/summars/README.md

                       ├─┼──────────────────────┤  2505706x9x0
 ```

-## How to set options
+# How to set options
-``summars`` is a dynamic plugin, so you can start it after cln is already running.
-You have three different methods of setting the options:
+``summars`` is a dynamic plugin with dynamic options, so you can start it after CLN is already running and modify it's options after the plugin is started.
+There are three different methods of setting the options:

-1. running the summars command.
+1. Running the ``summars`` command.
+This only sets the options temporarily for this one execution of ``summars`` and there are some exceptions for options that don't make sense here.

 * Example: ``lightning-cli summars summars-forwards=6``

-2. in the cln config file.

-* Example: ``summars-forwards=6``

-3. when starting the plugin dynamically.
+2. When starting the plugin dynamically.

 * Example: ``lightning-cli -k plugin subcommand=start plugin=/path/to/summars summars-forwards=6``

-:warning:Warning: If you use the cln config file to set summars options make sure you include ``plugin=/path/to/summars`` (or have the plugin in the folder where cln automatically starts plugins from at startup) or cln will not start next time!

-:warning:Only config files in your lightning-dir or the network dir will be read if you start the plugin dynamically after cln is already running!
+3. Permanently saving them in the CLN config file. :warning:If you want to do this while CLN is running you must use [setconfig](https://docs.corelightning.org/reference/lightning-setconfig) instead of manually editing your config file! :warning:If you have options in the config file (either by manually editing it or by using the ``setconfig`` command) make sure the plugin will start automatically with CLN (include ``plugin=/path/to/summars`` or have a symlink to ``summars`` in your ``plugins`` folder).
+This is because CLN will refuse to start with config options that don't have a corresponding plugin loaded. :warning:If you edit your config file manually while CLN is running and a line changes their line number CLN will crash when you use the [setconfig](https://docs.corelightning.org/reference/lightning-setconfig) command, so better stick to ``setconfig`` only during CLN's uptime!

+* Example: ``lightning-cli setconfig summars-forwards 6``

-You can mix theses methods but if you set the same option with multiple of these three methods the priority is 1. -> 2. -> 3.
+You can mix these methods and if you set the same option with different methods, it will pick the value from your most recently used method.

-## Options
+# Options
 * ``summars-columns`` List of enabled columns in the channel table.
 Comma-separated.
 Valid columns: ``GRAPH_SATS,OUT_SATS,IN_SATS,SCID,MAX_HTLC,FLAG,BASE,PPM,ALIAS,PEER_ID,UPTIME,HTLCS,STATE``.
 Default are all columns except for ``GRAPH_SATS``: ``OUT_SATS,IN_SATS,SCID,MAX_HTLC,FLAG,BASE,PPM,ALIAS,PEER_ID,UPTIME,HTLCS,STATE``
 * ``summars-sort-by`` Sort by column name.
 Use ``-`` before column name to reverse sort.
 Default is ``SCID``
 * ``summars-exclude-states`` List if excluded channel states.
 Comma-separated.
 Valid states are: ``OPENING,AWAIT_LOCK,OK,SHUTTING_DOWN,CLOSINGD_SIGEX,CLOSINGD_DONE,AWAIT_UNILATERAL,FUNDING_SPEND,ONCHAIN,DUAL_OPEN,DUAL_COMITTED,DUAL_COMMIT_RDY,DUAL_AWAIT,AWAIT_SPLICE`` and ``PUBLIC,PRIVATE`` to filter channels by their network visibility